Last Updated on

 Safe SVG is another WordPress plugin that allows one to upload SVGs to WordPress.

-One of the cool things about the plugin is the plugin has absolutely no settings to configure.
+One of the cool things about the Safe SVG plugin is it has no extra settings to configure and completely free.
 Just activate, and you are good to go.
 There are no settings for you to configure.
 You can go ahead and start uploading SVG files.

 One of the downsides of Safe SVG plugin is that the plugin permits SVG uploads for all types of WordPress.